dcl-2017-04/curriculum/docs/README.md

 So far you've used tidy data that we've provided you.
 This will __never__ happen in real life, so this week you'll learn how to load data from a flat files on disk, and get your data into a tidy form.
-We'll also touch on some important theory about the R's data structures.
+We'll also touch on some important theory about R's data structures.

 ### Units